New Conditions Added to Compassionate Allowances List

 Qualified legal representatives like disability attorneys can help you complete your CAL claim proficiently and navigate the often complex process.

-At the law firm of Phillips Disability, attorneys are waiting to assist you in your application or if you need to file an appeal.
+At the law firm of Dayes Law Firm PC, attorneys are waiting to assist you in your application or if you need to file an appeal.
 Contact us today for a free case review.